oshea00/okta-saml/README.md

 ### Example

 `okta-saml --profile default`

-If no awscli commands are provided, then okta-saml will simply output STS credentials to your credentials file, or console, depending on how `--profile` is set.

 Optional flags:
 - `--profile` or `-p` Sets your temporary credentials to a profile in `.saml/credentials`.
 If omitted and not configured in `~/.okta-saml`, credentials will output to console.